-We’ve covered Sawaya’s LEGO artwork in the past, but this new cooperative effort with West takes on a decidedly different, more sophisticated feel.
+We’ve covered Sawaya’s LEGO artwork in the past, but the cooperative effort shown here with photographer Dean West takes on a decidedly different, more sophisticated feel.
 Rather than perceiving just the object itself, the viewer is also given a glimpse into its imagined context.
 For example, Sawaya’s flowing red dress made of LEGO explodes into a trail of bricks, but then we see the same garment being worn by a cold girl underneath a theater marquee in West’s accompanying photograph.
 Upon further inspection, it turns out that the dress in the photo is actually made of LEGO bricks as well, even though it appears to flutter in the wind as if made from cloth when seen from a distance.
 Sawaya constructed his works for “IN PIECES” in both NYC and LA and although he didn’t use recycled bricks this time like he has in the past, he did work in extremely limited numbers (just 7 of each object).

 “As an artist, I am constantly pushing myself outside my comfort zone to evolve,” Sawaya told us.
 “This collaboration with Dean was the perfect opportunity to take what I do best and expand into other media.”